This almond flour cranberry cake is gluten-free and low carb. It’s very tasty, moist and fluffy, and healthy enough to serve for breakfast!

 Is this a healthy recipe?

-As far as cakes go, I believe it is indeed healthy.
-When you eat this cake, you’re basically eating:
+As far as cakes go, I believe it is quite healthy.
+When you eat this delicious cake, you’re basically eating a bunch of whole foods.

 How to store leftovers